 Off-campus users connect to databases and electronic journals after logging into the library’s proxy server.
 Your SU network account and password will be used to log in.
 If you do not know your network account username and password, please contact Rosemary Green.
 Some of our online resources require a separate username and password.
-Passwords can be obtained from the Library Passwords link, found under Tech Support in Blackboard.
+Passwords can be obtained from the Library Passwords link, found under Tech Support in Canvas.

 Our proxy server does not require you to configure your Internet browser for remote access.
 Most current browsers should work, including Firefox, Safari and Internet Explorer.
 In all cases, cookies must be enabled.
 Usually, the default setting on your browser will be cookies enabled.
 Some corporate or institutional connections may automatically configure browsers so their own proxy server is used.
 It is possible that these automatic settings, if they exist, could interfere with your use of Shenandoah’s proxy server.
 If these other networks have a firewall or preset Internet security settings they could interfere with the proxy server.
 You will need to talk to your network administrator at your place of business or school.

 For users desiring to access digital content using a mobile device, we recommend several library-related apps for your iPhone, iPad or Android device.
 These include the ShenandoahU mobile app, with links to the online catalog and our digital collections.
 The BookMyne app lets you search our online catalog and check your borrowing record.
 Other apps, such as WorldCat Mobile, Ebscohost Mobile, ebrary, and Naxos Music Library are optimized for specific digital resources.
 Each of these is free from Apple’s App Store <www.apple.com> or from the Google Play site (Android device) <http://play.google.com>.
-Other resources, like the citation manager RefWorks, provide a specific mobile site for your device. http://www.refworks.com/mobile/.

 The University “Hornet” ID card is also your library card in both the Smith and Health Sciences Libraries.
 If you have not been received a University ID card, the first time you come to the University libraries, we will request other identification and proof of your affiliation with the University.
 The Library then will provide you with a temporary card for use in checking out materials.
 Please bring a tuition receipt, letter of acceptance or registration document connecting you with the University.
 Once we have issued a library card to you, please bring the card with you on future visits.
-If you have questions about borrowing materials, please contact Becky Rockwell at (540) 665-5424, toll-free at (877) 289-4611, or via e-mail at firstname.lastname@example.org.
+If you have questions about borrowing materials, please contact Christine Forbes at (540) 665-5424, toll-free at (877) 289-4611, or via e-mail at firstname.lastname@example.org.

 Overdues – Notices for overdue items will be sent by SU email throughout the year.
 The fine for overdue books is $0.10 per day.
 The fine for overdue interlibrary loans is $1.00 per day.
 Failure to receive an overdue notice does not relieve the borrower of the obligation to return the materials in question.
 If you are returning books to the library by mail, make sure you allow enough time for mailing to avoid overdue fees.
 We suggest that you renew books checked out to you prior to putting them in the mail.

 Some of our students rarely, if ever, come to the Winchester campus.
 However, if you live in communities covered by Zip Codes 22601, 22602, 22603, 22604, 22611, 22620, 22624, 22625, 22645, 22654, 22655, 22663, you should plan to pick up library resources at the Smith Library.
 If you live in any other Zip Code area, you may request that library materials be mailed to you at your home or office.
-If you wish to borrow a book, score or journal article in the library’s physical collection, submit your request by using the forms found under “Interlibrary Loan” on the library’s website.
+If you wish to borrow a book, score or journal article in the library’s physical collection, submit your request by using the forms found on the Interlibrary Loan page.
 Through the Library’s Document Delivery Service, library staff will retrieve books from our collection, make photocopies of articles, and will mail materials to you without charge.
 However, the cost of returning books to the SU library by mail or other delivery service is your responsibility.
 If you are returning books to the library by mail, make sure you allow enough time for mailing to avoid overdue fees.
 We suggest that you renew any books checked out to you prior to putting them in the mail.

 Students may request that items not owned by SU libraries be borrowed or copied from other libraries through interlibrary loan (ILL).
-Please submit your ILL and document delivery requests electronically by using the forms found under “Interlibrary Loan” on the library’s website.
+Please submit your ILL and document delivery requests electronically by using the request form links found on the Interlibrary Loan page.
 Please allow at least 10 days for processing interlibrary loan requests.
-In many cases, journal articles can be obtained within 48 hours and may be sent to you as PDF documents.
+In many cases, journal articles can be obtained within 48 hours and may be sent to you as links to PDF documents.

 If you live in areas covered by Zip Codes 22601, 22602, 22603, 22604, 22611, 22620, 22624, 22625, 22645, 22654, 22655, 22663, you should plan to pick up interlibrary loans at the Smith or the Health Sciences Library.
 If you live in any other Zip Code area, you may request that ILL materials be mailed to you at your home or office at no cost to you.
 However, the cost of returning interlibrary loan books to the SU library is your responsibility.
-If you have questions about interlibrary loan, you may contact Jan Edgar, call (540) 545-7318, or use the Library toll-free number at (877) 289-4611.
+If you have questions about interlibrary loan, you may contact Sharon Gochenour at email@example.com, call (540) 545-7318, or use the Library toll-free number at (877) 289-4611.